 Travel Stipend Use: Summer Hawks Program

-We knew a little about Refathun’s story from the nomination her principal wrote and the narrative Refathun supplied us as part of her application.
-Refathun came as an undocumented student to the United States from Bangladesh when she was 16 years old.
+We knew a little about Refatun’s story from the nomination her principal wrote and the narrative Refatun supplied us as part of her application.
+Refatun came as an undocumented student to the United States from Bangladesh when she was 16 years old.
 Her father had recently died, leaving her household without the important patriarchal and financial figure considered the norm within her country’s culture and gender traditions.
-She and her younger sister joined her aunt’s home, where Refathun assumed numerous domestic responsibilities along with the tasks any striving teenager tackles: homework, extracurriculars, and personal pursuits.
+She and her younger sister joined her aunt’s home, where Refatun assumed numerous domestic responsibilities along with the tasks any striving teenager tackles: homework, extracurriculars, and personal pursuits.

 Photo by Conrad Benner / Streets Dept